JDonnellyCodeInstitute/PP4-Gymbuktu/README.md

 Most of the testing was automated to cover critical functionality, while manual testing was conducted for UI interactions, responsiveness, and usability.

 ### **Manual Tests to Cover Remaining Areas**
-To ensure full coverage, the following manual tests have been conducted:
+To ensure appropriate coverage, the following manual tests have been conducted:
 - Verify that users cannot book a class that is already at maximum capacity.
 - Ensure users cannot book the same class twice.
 - Feedback submission system works correctly.